Fr. Richard (Dick) McHugh S.J. Ph.D.

 "Knowledge is just a rumor, unless its in your muscle."

 I’ve heard people say that Dick McHugh saved them.
 I know for certain it’s true because he saved me.
 I could trust him and talk to him about anything.
+Everything I do today in the NLP classroom is imbibed from Dick.

 An impression as a fossil with me forever.
 To his lotus feet I will always bow to - with respect, with adoration, with a sense of awe.